Digital Twin Software | Autodesk Tandem for AEC

 Streams

-Connect IoT and BMS data to the digital twin to understand the building operations via heatmaps applied to spaces and systems and through times-series charts.
+Connect IoT and BMS data to the digital twin to understand the building operations via heatmaps applied to spaces and systems through time-series charts viewing up to 14 days of data.
 Apply thresholds to create quick insights and alerts on system performance.

 Systems

 Create a traceable network of building systems.
-Combine 3D BIM models with automation to mirror a building’s distribution systems, visualise networks and correct breaks.
+Combine 3D BIM models with automation to mirror a building’s distribution systems, visualize networks, and correct breaks.
 Move upstream or downstream through a system to see assets in context and understand the spaces they serve.

 System tracing